 The Final Word: Pros and Cons of Drizly

-Based on our research, we believe Drizly is a novel service for someone who likes the idea of beer, wine and spirits delivered to their door for reasonable fees.
+Drizly is a novel service for someone who likes the idea of beer, wine and spirits delivered to their door for reasonable fees.

-While we think it’s more economical to head to a grocery or liquor store (assuming parking is free) and buy a bottle yourself, Drizly can certainly get you out of a jam if you don’t have time to stop by the store on the way home.
+While it’s more economical to head to a grocery or liquor store (assuming parking is free) and buy a bottle yourself, Drizly can certainly get you out of a jam if you don’t have time to stop by the store on the way home.

-We also see it as an excellent choice for those who want to send a gift to someone who enjoys beer, wine and/or spirits.
+It's an excellent choice for those who want to send a gift to someone who enjoys beer, wine and/or spirits.
 The fees are lower than you’d pay for shipping with a liquor store like BevMo.

 The downside to Drizly is that it’s not available in all states and one-hour delivery isn’t available in many of the cities in which they do same-day delivery.
 The lack of one-hour delivery isn’t such a big deal, in our opinion, because, in the event that you have an emergency, you can drive to the nearest store and solve the problem.